New South Wales Waratahs: Super Rugby: 2011–present

 In the 2011 season, the Waratahs again failed to reach the final.
 On this occasion, their season ended when they were eliminated by the in the qualifying final after finishing 5th in the overall standings in the revamped competition.
 The following two seasons were very bleak by comparison.
 Coach Chris Hickey parted ways with the club at the end of the season with Michael Foley taking over the reins for 2012.
 The Waratahs finished well outside finals contention in 2012 in 11th place.
 This brought about another change in the coaching department with Michael Cheika for 2013.
 His impact was not immediate as the Waratahs failed to make the finals for a second consecutive season finishing 9th overall.

+In 2013, the Waratahs qualified for the final series for the first time since 2008, securing fourth place overall and hosting a quarterfinal at the Sydney Football Stadium, where they fell to their Northern rivals, the Queensland Reds 12–14.